interacsean/errable/README.md

 # Monax

-Monax is a suite of functions to help control logical flow and exception/error states while maintaining type safety, and encouraging consistent and flat programming.
+Monax is a suite of functions to help logical flow and error control, while maintaining type safety and encouraging consistent and flat programming.

- - Designed to be compatible in promise .then chains
+ - Designed to be compatible in promise .then chains, or your favourite pipeline
- - Retains type safety for error states (unlike rejected Promises)
+ - Retains type information for error states (unlike rejected Promises)
  - Improved flow-control over promises (as per the Fluture library)
- - Simplified terminology available (not so much with Fluture)
+ - Interface uses simplified, untuitive terms (not so much with Fluture)

-Monax is a monad library, but you don't really need to know what a monad is or how to use one in order to use Monax; we've translated the traditional mathemathical terms to an intuitive interface for easy onboarding.
+Monax reflects the philosophy of a monad library, without requiring you to know what they are or how to use them; we've translated the traditional mathemathical terms to an intuitive interface for easy onboarding.

 ## Installing